-Secondly, overweight is caused by poor eating habits.
+Secondly, being overweight is caused by poor eating habits.

 There are a lot of factors causing this, such as peer pressure at school, family eating habits, and community pressures.

-The availability of vending machines, promotions of junk food as healthy can mislead children and parents into buying these unhealthy foods.
+The availability of vending machines and promotions of junk food as healthy can mislead children and parents into buying these unhealthy foods.

 It is found that even schools serve unhealthy food to children and that makes it hard for parents to control their kid’s diet.

 Also, the busy schedules of working parents can be blamed because they have less time to cook and shop for fruits and vegetables.

 Understandably, healthy diets can be expensive to maintain as well but the cheapest and healthy alternative is to cook at home.